 Professional & Community Activities

 Brent is a frequent speaker to fellow professionals and the public on various aspects of estate planning and business law.
 He is a member of the Oregon State Bar and Deschutes County Bar Association, as well as the Business, Estate Planning and Elder Law Sections of the Oregon State Bar.
 He is also a member of the Central Oregon Estate Planning Council and the Community Association Institute.
-Brent has authored the “Unenforceability” Chapter of the Oregon State Bar’s Contracts CL and chapters of various estate planning CLE publications to educate fellow legal professionals.
+Brent has authored the “Unenforceability” Chapter of the Oregon State Bar’s Contracts CLE and chapters of various estate planning CLE publications to educate fellow legal professionals.

 Brent is active in the community, having served on the Board of Directors of the Boys and Girls Club and as a volunteer for the Boy Scouts of America.